geerteltink/geert.elt.ink/cksx00le30oi0n1s140vp1cew.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

 This will make sure that both the Virtual Machine Platform and Windows Subsystem for Linux optional components are installed.
-After you've run these commands you'll need to restart your computer.
+After you've run these commands, you'll need to restart your computer.

 ## Set WSL 2 as your default architecture

-To make WSL 2 your default architecture you can do so with this command:
+To make WSL 2 your default architecture, you can do so with this command:

 ```powershell
 wsl --set-default-version 2